-Figure 7-12 Management VLAN Page
+Figure 7-10 Management VLAN Page

-Management Enable or disable the Management VLAN feature.

-VLAN:

-Management Specify the Management VLAN ID, ranging from 1 to 4094.
-VLAN ID:
+Management VLAN: Enable Management VLAN.
+Management VLAN ID: Specify the Management VLAN ID.
+The valid values are from 1 to 4094.

-7.8 SNMP
+7.7 SNMP

 The device can be configured as an SNMP agent.

 SNMP (Simple Network Management Protocol), the most widely applied network management protocol, provides a management framework to monitor and maintain Internet devices.
 Main functions of SNMP include monitoring network performance, detecting and analyzing network error, configuring network devices, and so on.
 When networks function properly, SNMP can perform the functions of statistics, configuration and testing.
 When networks have troubles, SNMP can detect and restore these troubles.